Ferns & Focus

 Ingestion of needles can cause stomach upset, vomiting, and lethargy in cats and dogs.
 The sharp needles can also cause physical irritation to the digestive tract.

-Keep the soil consistently moist but never soggy.
-Water when the top inch of soil feels dry to the touch.
-Ensure the pot has excellent drainage to prevent root rot.
-If the needles become crispy and brown, the plant is likely thirsty.
+Keep the soil evenly moist but never soggy.
+Water when the top inch feels dry, and use a pot with drainage holes.
+Crispy brown needles often mean the plant is too dry.

 In-Depth Care & Growth